Skip to Main Content

 A number of special criminal courts have been established to deal with specific situations during a limited period of time.
 The decisions of these courts are another source of international criminal law and international human rights law.
 The decisions can be located at the websites of the courts themselves.
 In addition, find the scope of jurisdiction, treaty authority, procedural requirements and practice rules at these websites.

-In addition, Westaw provides access to decisions of the ICTY and the ICTR via International Materials > Other International Jurisdictions.
+In addition, Westlaw provides access to decisions of the ICTY and the ICTR via International Materials > Other International Jurisdictions.

 The wide range of possible sources for international human rights case law means that there is no place to find all these cases together.
-Hoffman & Rumsey at 218.
 However, one print source comes close.
-The International Human Rights Reports (IHRR), K3239.23 .I58 are edited and published by the Nottingham Human Rights Law Centre.
+The International Human Rights Reports (IHRR) (available at UIC Law Library - 10th Floor - K3239.23.I58) are edited and published by the Nottingham Human Rights Law Centre.
 They include decisions of the U.N.
 Human Rights Committee, the U.N.
-Torture Committee, the Inter- American Court of Human Rights and the African Commission of Human and Peoples' Rights.
+Torture Committee, the Inter-American Court of Human Rights, and the African Commission of Human and Peoples' Rights.

 The IHRR set contains cumulative and annual indexes.
 To find the most recent cases, it is often easiest simply to browse the cover page of the most recent IHRR issues.